Finding and Resolving Compatibility Issues

 If you need to publish your workbook to an earlier version of Tableau Server or share your workbook with someone using an earlier version of Tableau Desktop, you can downgrade your workbook to a previous version.
 The downgraded workbook can be opened in the selected version and later.

 Tableau only supports downloading product versions for 24 months after release.
 Versions older than 24 months have reached their End of Life and are no longer provided.

 You can export your workbook to a different version of Tableau using File > Export As Version in Tableau Desktop, or select Download > Tableau Workbook in the toolbar of a workbook in Tableau Cloud or Tableau Server.
 For more information, see Export Views and Workbooks.

 Downgrade workbook for Tableau Server

-If you are using a newer version of Tableau Desktop and an older version of Tableau Server, you can downgrade the workbook to the older Tableau Server version during publishing.
+If you’re using a newer version of Tableau Desktop and an older version of Tableau Server, you can downgrade the workbook to the older Tableau Server version during publishing.

-When you publish the workbook, you will see a warning message that tells you that the workbook will be downgraded.
+When you publish the workbook, you’ll see a warning message that tells you that the workbook will be downgraded.